• Skip to primary navigation

 Mount Cook New Zealand

-Costs of petrol and how to save on fuel in New Zealand
+How to save on fuel in New Zealand

 As I said before in this post, having your own wheels is the best and I definitely recommend this way of traveling in New Zealand.
-But unfortunately our loyal campervan didn’t run on love alone so we ended up stopping for petrol every other day.

-Two tips to save money on fuel:
+My two best tips to save money on fuel:

-Particularly on the South Island, there are a couple of stretches where you’ll find no petrol stations for more than 100 km.
-So before hitting the road, check the level of your tank and your planned route for petrol stations to avoid getting stranded or paying the premium price.
+So before hitting the road, check the level of your tank and your planned route for gas stations to avoid getting stranded or paying the premium price.

 Lake Hawea South Island New Zealand